Saurav-Suman/shop/forex.md

 ![alt text](./process.png)

 *I am using AEROSPIKE here because-
-High Availability & Uptime
+1.High Availability & Uptime
-Superior Scalability
+2.Superior Scalability
-Real-Time Engine and many more.
+3.Real-Time Engine and many more.

 *Excahnge Service Provider May Be Any one.